MisterGuilt/JEEProject/README.md

 Admin login is admin, admin

-Javadoc can be found at /dist/javadoc/index.html
+Javadoc can be generated from the comments

 /*Credentials table*/